alex-wap/user_dashboard/README.md

 ## [User Dashboard](http://user-dashboard.alexw.tech/)

 User Dashboard is an application that demonstrates an MVC framework, login and registration, validation, Bootstrap, and a relational database.
+User Dashboard is a solo project.

 ## Technologies Used: